Key takeaways

 Elastic potential energy is the energy stored in an object when it is stretched or compressed.
 Think of a stretched rubber band or a compressed spring.

 Chemical potential energy is the energy stored in the bonds of atoms and molecules.
 It's the energy that's released during chemical reactions.
 For example, the energy in the food we eat is chemical potential energy.
+Understanding these types of potential energy is crucial in grasping the concept of energy and its transformations.

 Renewable vs. Non-Renewable Energy Sources